ITP-xStory/p5js-shaders/README.md

 Or Fleisher, Kyle Phillips, and Sehyun Kim for being our mentors.

 Stalgia Grigg and Kate Hollenbach for answering our p5.js shader implementation questions.

+Patricio Gonzalez Vivo and Jen Lowe for writing the amazing Book of shaders.